sushil-kamble/next-js-clerk-template/README.md

 # Next.js + Clerk Authentication Template

-A modern, production-ready template featuring Next.js 14, Clerk Authentication, and Tailwind CSS.
+A modern, production-ready template featuring Next.js 15, Clerk Authentication, and Tailwind CSS v4.
 This template provides a solid foundation for building secure web applications with built-in authentication and authorization.

 ## Features